OpenCAPI/oc-utils/README.md

 Add "-h" to get more options for above scripts.

 # Example:
-After `git clone` this repository,
+After `git clone` this repository, call oc-flash-script and oc-reload to refresh the FPGA bitstream online.

 ```
 make